prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 {: .alert.alert-info :}
 We recommend resolving creative OpenRTB macros in your adapter.
 Otherwise, AUCTION_PRICE will eventually get resolved by the [Prebid Universal Creative](https://github.com/prebid/prebid-universal-creative), but by then the bid price will be in the ad server currency and quantized by the price granularity.

-If you'd like to support Long Form Video Ad Pods, then you'll need to provide the followings information:
+If you'd like to support [Long Form Video Ad Pods](/dev-docs/modules/adpod.html)s, then you'll need to provide the followings information:

 {: .table .table-bordered .table-striped }
 | BidderResponse Path | Description